enspiral/handbook/finances_variable_contributions.md

 The gifts are not classed as income for the foundation - they go straight onto the balance sheet and we no tax is paid on them.

-Any invoices for gifts should have two line items - one for any funds going to cobudget and one for any funds going to core Foundation.
+Any invoices for gifts should have two line items - one for any funds going to Cobudget and one for any funds going to core Foundation.

 #### Gifts from Individuals